 THE SHARES OF GB COMMON STOCK ISSUABLE IN THE REORGANIZATION ARE NOT SAVINGS OR DEPOSIT ACCOUNTS OR OTHER OBLIGATIONS OF A BANK AND ARE NOT INSURED BY A BANK INSURANCE FUND OF THE FEDERAL DEPOSIT INSURANCE CORPORATION OR ANY OTHER GOVERNMENT AGENCY OR INSTRUMENTALITY.
 THE SHARES OF GB COMMON STOCK ISSUABLE IN THE REORGANIZATION HAVE NOT BEEN APPROVED OR DISAPPROVED BY THE SECURITIES AND EXCHANGE COMMISSION OR ANY STATE SECURITIES COMMISSION, NOR HAS THE SECURITIES AND EXCHANGE COMMISSION OR ANY STATE SECURITIES COMMISSION PASSED UPON THE ACCURACY OR ADEQUACY OF THIS PROSPECTUS/PROXY STATEMENT.
 ANY REPRESENTATION TO THE CONTRARY IS A CRIMINAL OFFENSE.

 The principal executive offices of Glacier and GB are located at 202 Main Street, P.O.
 Box 27, Kalispell, Montana 59903-0027.
-It is anticipated that this Prospectus/Proxy Statement and the accompanying proxy will first be sent to shareholders on or about May , 1998, together with a copy of Glacier's Annual Report.
+It is anticipated that this Prospectus/Proxy Statement and the accompanying proxy will first be sent to shareholders on or about June 5, 1998, together with a copy of Glacier's Annual Report.

 As a general matter, the presence in person or by proxy of holders of record of a majority of the outstanding shares of Glacier Common Stock is required to constitute a quorum for the transaction of business at the Annual Meeting.
 However, due to certain technical deficiencies relating to the Stock Split, the Chairman of the Glacier Board has indicated that he will request an adjournment of the Annual Meeting absent the presence in person or by proxy of the holders of record of two-thirds of the issued and outstanding shares of Glacier Common Stock (including, for purposes of such calculation, the Stock Split Shares).
+Proxies that are voted against the Reorganization will not be voted for adjournment in order to allow additional time to solicit votes to approve the Reorganization.
 Abstentions and broker nonvotes are counted for purposes of determining the presence of a quorum for the transaction of business at the Annual Meeting.